 Rental agreement lapsed.
 Tenant was contacted 24 hr in advance via phone but the number was disconnected.
 Tenant claims we violated their rights.
 We called another resident 2 1/2hr prior and they agreed to let us in verbally.

 Yes, they could.
 Conducting a deposition doesn't necessarily mean the opposing attorney wants to settle the case.
 It could simply mean they want to gather facts or confirm information they already have.
-In general, mediation is not a requirement, unless it is mandated or previously agreed upon.
-It...Read more »
+In general, mediation is not a requirement, unless it is mandated or previously agreed...Read more »

 No, you cannot change the locks or physically remove them.
 Your only legal option is to obtain an eviction at the eviction hearing that you already have scheduled.
 If you contact the police they will not act without an eviction order.